Nonlinear-Control-EMAE-485/Nonlinear-Control-EMAE-485.github.io/pages/about.md

 **Accommodations for Students with Disabilities:** In accordance with federal law, if you have a documented disability, you may be eligible to request accommodations from Disability Resources.
 In order to be considered for accommodations you must present a memo from Disability Resources in Educational Services for Students (ESS).
 An appointment can be made by visiting ESS in Sears 402, calling the office at 216-368-5230, or by emailing the office at disability@case.edu.
 [Click here](https://students.case.edu/academic/disability/getstarted/) for more information on how to begin the process.
 Please keep in mind that accommodations are not retroactive.
 For more information, see [this link](https://students.case.edu/education/disability/policies/policy.html).

 ## Schedule
+Specific topics on specific days  are tentative and subject to change.

 | Week      | Dates | Topics | Assignments |
 | ----------- | ----------- | ----------- | ----------- |